castacks/tartanair_tools/README.md

 python download_training.py --output-dir OUTPUTDIR --flow --only-flow
 ```

-Download all the files in the dataset:
+Download all the files in the dataset (could be very slow due to the large size):

 ```
 python download_training.py --output-dir OUTPUTDIR --rgb --depth --seg --flow